sfmanuel/documentation/Tasks.md

 * `output` - string
   The output contains the stdout from the git command, i.e. everything that is printed on the command line after the git command was executed
 * `error` - string
-  If the task failed, it will return an "ENDED_ERROR" and a message informing you about what went wrong.
-If the task succeeded, the error contains the stderr from the command line.
+  The error contains the stderr from the command line.
 * `message` - string
   The ended message for the task.
-Either "success" or "error".
+If the task ended with an error, the message will contain information about what went wrong
 * `status` - string
   The ended status for the task.
 Either "success" or "error".